 The SMTP server that you use to send out your emails is associated with a specific IP address.
 This address is directly tied to your deliverability because it is this address that ISPs use to check your sender reputation.

-Due to the nature of their service, the SMTP servers set up by classic email providers (Gmail, Yahoo, Outlook, etc.) for sending personal emails are not adapted to handle the sending of bulk emails.
+As we mentioned earlier, due to the nature of their service, the SMTP servers set up by classic email providers (Gmail, Yahoo, Outlook, etc.) for sending personal emails are not adapted to handle the sending of bulk emails.

 What is the solution to this SMTP server problem?